canmom/vector/VECTOR-ch11.md

 Her entrance has not gone unnoticed.
 A stream of Industrials are flocking out of the room, and between them, CORAL can spot the helmets of arbitrators hesitantly poking into the room.
 She drops the functionary, unceremoniously, and springs up onto the top of the column of soil.
 Up close, she can see the pipes run deep inside, from every direction---and that something inside is glittering.

 An arbitrator fires a burst, the bullets flying wide.
 Irrelevant.
-She kneels down... she should probably set about destroying everything in site, but she's never seen the State use a machine like this, even when she was amidst the furnaces...
+She kneels down... she should probably set about destroying everything in sight, but she's never seen the State use a machine like this, even when she was amidst the furnaces...

 The dead bodies seem to be transforming.
 Tiny metal threads, branching again and again...